Kaderde/teched2025-msad/exercises/ex2/ex2.1/README.md

 * To generate comprehensive security event logs for unauthorized access attempts, enabling regulatory compliance with PCI-DSS and GDPR requirements.

-👉 Next up: Exercise 2.2 – [Exercise 2.2 - Security Event Monitoring in SAP BTP Production Environment](../ex2.2/README.md), where we take these audit logs beyond local testing and validate them in a production-grade enterprise environment.
+👉 Next up: [Exercise 2.2 - Security Event Monitoring in SAP BTP Production Environment](../ex2.2/README.md), where we take these audit logs beyond local testing and validate them in a production-grade enterprise environment.